-Getting error This PC can’t run Windows 11 while trying to install the latest windows 11 preview build on your computer?
-You are not alone, several users report This PC can’t run Windows 11 error even their computer meets Windows 11 system requirements.
+Getting error This PC can’t run Windows 11 while trying to install the latest Windows 11 preview build on your computer?
+You are not alone, several users report This PC can’t run Windows 11 error even if their computer meets Windows 11 system requirements.
 This error usually occurs because of two reasons, Unified Extensible Firmware Interface (UEFI) Secure Boot is disabled or Trusted Platform Module (TPM) is disabled or the TPM version is too old (Minimum requirement for Windows 11 is TPM 2.0).
-And in order to install the latest Windows 11 preview builds on your computer, you must fix both or one of errors.
+In order to install the latest Windows 11 preview builds on your computer, you must fix both or one of the errors.
 Keep reading the article to resolve this pc can’t run Windows 11 error.

 Before go ahead let’s first understand what is UEFI secure boot and Trusted Platform Module (TPM) which mainly causing the error This PC can’t run Windows 11.